 Skip to main content

-In many real-world scenarios, you may want to use multiple Retriever or Generation modules within the same Pipeline to perform different logical tasks, such as hybrid retrieval or multi-agent systems.
+In many practical scenarios, you may want to use multiple different Retriever or Generation modules in the same Pipeline to perform different logical tasks, such as hybrid retrieval or multi-agent systems.
+In fact, this only requires setting different parameters for the same module.
+For this reason, UltraRAG provides a simple and flexible mechanism — By configuring different aliases for the same Server module, module reuse and independent calling can be achieved.

 Usage Example

-In the pipeline.yaml file, you can define multiple aliases for the same module path under the servers field:
+In pipeline.yaml, you can define multiple aliases for the same path under the servers field:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/hybrid_search.yaml